nismod/open-gira/README.md

-# OpenStreetMap / Aqueduct Flood exposure

-A snakemake workflow based on `nismod/snail` to demonstrate infrastructure network intersections with hazards as an exposure calculation.
+# Open Global Infrastructure Risk/Resilience Analysis

+This open-source [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow will analyse physical climate risks to infrastructure networks using global open data.

+The related open-source Python library [snail](https://github.com/nismod/snail) provides some of the core functionality.

+> Work in Progress
+>
-Goals:
+> Goals:
-- automated pipeline for reproducible exposure analysis anywhere in the world.
+> - automated pipeline for reproducible analysis anywhere in the world
-- map of a large area showing exposure at different return periods
+> - maps per-country and of larger areas
-- charts/stats of exposure per admin region (by road/rail) per hazard type, scenario, epoch
+> - charts/stats of exposure per admin region, per hazard type, scenario, epoch
+> - consider transport, electricity, water, communications systems
+> - consider river flooding, storm surge coastal flooding, tropical cyclones
+> - estimate direct damages to physical networks
+> - estimate indirect effects of disruption - people affected, economic activity disrupted
+>
+> Non-goals:
+> - will not build on closed data sources, which may be appropriate for other projects or use-cases
+> - long-term planning or detailed operational simulation

 ## Installation